nigow/TradingSystem/phase1/README.md

 To set up and run the code, follow the [instructions listed here](https://q.utoronto.ca/courses/154572/pages/project-phase-1?module_item_id=1428678).
 Most importantly, set Phase 1 as your project folder.
 Ensure that the file ```phase1/out/files/restrictions.csv``` is present (it should already be there).
 All other necessary files will be generated as the program runs.
 There is also a .zip file in ```phase1``` with some pre-configured csv files you can use for manual testing.
 If you wish to use these, you must move these files to ```phase1/out/files```.

 There will be a build error in the test files if you do not add the necessary JUnit packages to your path.
-If you do not wish to add these packages, we have added a option called ```Main (no test)```to change the run configuration to run despite any build errors in the test folder.
+If you do not wish to add these packages, we have added an option called ```Main (no test)```to change the run configuration to run despite any build errors in the test folder.

 ## Running the Code